-1. Presets

-Provides "snapshots" of accessible pre-defined parameter settings.

-2. Preview Window Displays the preview of the original and adjusted image.
-3. Preview Navigator Displays the region of the preview image you are currently focused on.
-4. Settings and Parameters Controls the editing using sliders to adjust the various effects.
+- 1. Presets Preview The removable preview window displays preset previews. - Presets PanelProvides "snapshots" of pre-defined effects. - 3.
+Preview Window Displays the preview of the original and adjusted image. - 4.
+Preview Navigator Displays the region of the preview image you are currently focused on. - 5.
+Settings & Parameters Controls the editing using sliders to adjust the various effects.